SoftUni-Internal/interactive-content/EN/02-Methods/03-Naming-and-Best-Practices.md

 Bad method names: **Method1**, **DoSomething**, **HandleStuff**, **SampleMethod**.

-Perhaps your method does too many things, making it difficult to decide on a name.
+Perhaps your method does too many things making it difficult to decide on a name.

 This should be a pretty good indicator that you should split it into two or more methods.